-Northampton Saints will this weekend travel to Clermont-Ferrand for the second time in successive seasons to take on ASM Clermont Auvergne at the Parc des Sports Marcel Michelin.
+Northampton Saints this weekend travel to Clermont-Ferrand for the second time this season to take on ASM Clermont Auvergne at the Parc des Sports Marcel Michelin.

 Thanks to the Club’s official team travel supplier, Thomas Cook Sport, Northampton supporters have the opportunity to travel alongside the men in Black, Green and Gold across Europe – but what else is there for visitors to take in while visiting Clermont-Ferrand?

 Dates: Saturday 30th to Sunday 31st March, 2019

 Travel time: Flight from Birmingham airport directly to Clermont-Ferrand takes approx. two hours

 Currency: Euros (1 Euro equals approx 0.90 pound sterling)

 Time difference: France is an hour ahead of the UK (GMT)

 Weather: With temperatures set to be between 14°C and 18°C on Sunday evening for the match, with mostly sunny skies overhead, travelling Saints supporters can look forward to optimum conditions for rugby.

 With a population of over 150,000 people, Clermont-Ferrand is one of France’s oldest settlements and is situated around 150km west of Lyon – sitting in the shadow of the Chaîne des Puys volcanoes.